AdiModgill/ai_assistant_system/README.md

-# Aditya — AI Assistant System
+# 🤖 Aditya — AI Assistant System

 A full-stack AI assistant system with modular backend agents and a modern frontend UI.
-The system can handle automation tasks, WhatsApp messaging, scheduling, and AI-based responses using a local LLM.
+It can automate tasks, handle WhatsApp messaging, scheduling, and AI-based responses using a **local LLM (Ollama + LLaMA 3)**.

 ---